DigitalState/Platform/sdk/documentation/lab/index.md

 ### Run Deployment Ansible Command

 The following command will deploy fully the dockerized application.
-It essentially downloads all microservices repositories from Github, configures and transfers jwt keys, ups contains, migrations databases and loads data fixtures.
+It essentially downloads all microservices repositories from Github, configures and transfers jwt keys, ups the Docker containers, migrates databases and loads data fixtures.

 ```
 ansible-playbook deploy.yml